MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 ![file drawer](./media/azip-file-drawer.png)

-- You can click on the classification lable to view more information or to see the full list of classification labels:
+- You can click on the classification label to view more information or to see the full list of classification labels:

 ![tags list](./media/azip-tags-list.png)